anondo1969/MultiNERD_NER_Evaluation/README.md

 ## User Guide
 - **Setup**: Refer to `requirements.txt` for environment setup.
 - **Dataset Preparation**: Assumes the MultiNERD dataset has been pre-downloaded.
-Instructions for downloading and using git-lfs are included in the IPython Notebook.
+Instructions for downloading are included in the IPython Notebook.
 - **Google Colab Information**: For users on Google Colab with an A100 GPU, Google Drive access is required to save information.

 This repository is open for contributions, suggestions, and discussions to enhance the models and evaluation methods.
 For a comprehensive understanding of the methodologies, results, and future plans, please explore the IPython Notebook.